Yalton/Ergosphere/docs/lore_bible.md

 ## Mysteries That Remain

-- What was COMMUNION-7's original purpose?
+- What was Iconoclast's original purpose?
 - How many other artifacts from the golden age drift in the dark?
 - Will humanity survive first contact with their own forgotten legacy?
 - What fractures exist in the entity's memory that might hold warnings?